 Trees in the garden are a must and flowering trees are an added bonus.
 Some are subtle and others produce large colorful blooms.
-So not only can we admire the structure, bark and autumn color but also look forward to bright and sometimes fragrant flowers.
+So not only can we admire the structure, bark and autumn colour but also look forward to bright and sometimes fragrant flowers.

 We include our own native trees as well a a range or trees some with exotic flowers, from around the world.
 Trees chosen for the size, shape and color of the flower can be a real feature in and garden or courtyard.